wuhongyi/Geant4Note/class/G4VProcess.md

       // the process Manager
       virtual  const G4ProcessManager* GetProcessManager();
       // Get the process manager which the process belongs to

+  protected:
+      const G4ProcessManager* aProcessManager;

+  protected:
+      G4VParticleChange* pParticleChange;
+      //  The pointer to G4VParticleChange object
+      //  which is modified and returned by address by the DoIt() method.
+      //  This pointer should be set in each physics process
+      //  after construction of derived class object.

+      G4ParticleChange aParticleChange;
+      //  This object is kept for compatibility with old scheme
+      //  This will be removed in future

+      G4double          theNumberOfInteractionLengthLeft;
+     // The flight length left for the current tracking particle
+     // in unit of "Interaction length".

+      G4double          currentInteractionLength;
+     // The InteractionLength in the current material

+      G4double          theInitialNumberOfInteractionLength;
+     // The initial value when ResetNumberOfInteractionLengthLeft is invoked

  public: // with description
       virtual void      ResetNumberOfInteractionLengthLeft();